 A string to encode the calibration status along the spatial axis (astrometry).

-Possible values could be {uncalibrated, raw, calibrated} as defined for Char.SpatialAxis.calibStatus
+Possible values could be {uncalibrated, raw, calibrated} and correspond to the Utype as Char.SpatialAxis.calibStatus

 For some observations, only the pointing position is provided (s_calibStatus =”uncalibrated”).
 Some other may have a raw linear relationship between the pixel coordinates and the world coordinates (s_calibStatus =”raw”)..